obsidiandynamics/zerolog/README.md

 * The format string is printf-style, unlike most other loggers that use the `{}` (stash) notation.

 # Tags
+Zlg adds the concept of a _tag_ — an optional string value that can be used to decorate a log entry.
+A tag is equivalent to a marker in SLF4J, adding another dimension for slicing and dicing your log output.

 # Log levels
 Zlg log levels are reasonably well-aligned with SLF4J (and most other loggers).
 Zlg introduces a new log level — `LogLevel.CONF` — logically situated between `DEBUG` and `INFO`.
 Loosely borrowed from JUL (`java.util.logging`), `CONF` is intended for logging initialisation and configuration parameters, useful when offering a variety of configuration options to the user.